-- (97) Applications for deferred examinations based on medical grounds must include a medical certificate provided by: - a. a registered medical practitioner or registered nurse obtained no later than two business days after the examination and stating that the student was unfit to sit the original examination on the relevant day; or - b. a registered pharmacist obtained on the date of the examination and stating that the student was unfit to sit the original examination on that day. - (98) Medical certificates provided by non-registered medical practitioners must be approved by the Academic Registrar. - (99) Medical certificates must meet the requirements published on the University website.
+- (97) Applications for deferred examinations based on medical grounds must include a medical certificate provided by: - a. a registered medical practitioner or registered nurse obtained no later than two business days after the examination and stating that the student was unfit to sit the original examination on the relevant day; or - b. a registered pharmacist obtained on or before the date of the examination and stating that the student was unfit to sit the original examination. - (98) Medical certificates provided by non-registered medical practitioners must be approved by the Academic Registrar. - (99) Medical certificates must meet the requirements published on the Requirements for Medical Certificates website.